Testosterone is used as a hormone replacement in men to treat various health problems caused by a lack of testosterone.

 Take Testosterone exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Testosterone must be taken regularly and within the given medication timeframe for it to be effective.
+Testosterone must be taken regularly for it to be effective.
+Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by the doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.